 It will appear as a 'window' (or 'browser') within a web page.
 Sometimes it is more convenient for Deriver to fill that web page (to make it is large as it can be, and to make re-sizing easier).
 Other times it is more convenient not to do this (when, for example, you are going to have two or more instances of Deriver open and be editing backwards are forwards between them).
 You can fill or not fill the web page by clicking the relevant icons on the title bar of Deriver (it is just like going full screen or not full screen on an ordinary desktop application).
 If you expand Deriver, it will give you more space to work with, but it will not change any font sizes.
 If you would like the fonts to be larger or smaller just Zoom in or out off your web browser's View menu.

 To go further, please go to Fast Start on the Application (for Instructors)

 To try some exercises as examples, you have choices.

 - you can download the zipped folders 10 Propositional Exercises (Gentzen syntax) or 15 Predicate Exercises (Gentzen syntax) Expand the compressed folders.
 Then open individual logic files in Deriver using 'Open Logic File' off the File menu.

 The above illustrative examples are using the 'Gentzen' system of propositional and predicate logic (its syntax and its rules).
 It is possible that the version of Deriver that you are running is not using that system.
 For example, you might be using a communal computer in a University lab and the person before you was using a different system.
-You can check what Deriver is running from the Preferences and, if needed, set the preferences exactly as you would like.
+You can check what Deriver is running from the Title Bar, or from the Preferences, and, if needed, set the preferences exactly as you would like.
 Configuring the Deriver Application Using the Preferences In this case, you would probably want the parser set to 'gentzen' and the paletteText set to 'default'.

 Deriver here uses Webswing technology. https://webswing.org Thank you to them for that.